 13. Breathing in the sweet smells of incense and seeing the locals pray at the many gorgeous pagodas we visited.

 14. Touring the unique, European-influenced tomb of Emperor Khải Định in Hue.
 The look of this tomb was a dramatic departure from the many Chinese influenced monuments we visited (though don’t get me wrong, I loooove me some Chinese architecture too!).

 15. Spring rolls, spring rolls, and more spring rolls.
 Fresh, fried, vegetarian, pork, shrimp, catfish – the parade of spring rolls never ended and I never wanted it to end.

 16. Experiencing the amazing things the Vietnamese do with fruits and vegetables.
 From the entirely vegetarian lunch we were served by Buddhist nuns at a pagoda in Hue, to the many fresh salads made with things like green papaya, grapefruit and banana blossoms, to the delicious stir fried eggplant and okra dishes I tried, the Vietnamese effortlessly and impressively make produce the main event!

-Vietnam is far too big a topic to cover in one blog post, so expect many more from me over the coming weeks.
-I am also still in the process of posting all of my photos to Facebook at facebook.com/freshatl.
-Be sure to check them out and come back soon for more posts!
-(You can sign up here to get all of my new posts sent to you via email as they come out.)
+I am in the process of posting all of my photos to Facebook at facebook.com/freshatl.
+Be sure to check them out!
 And of course if you have any thoughts or questions on Vietnam, hit me up in the comments section.
 Cảm ơn!Tags: Gate 1 Travel, Halong Bay, Southeast Asia, Street Food, Travel, Vietnam